solenedel/emoji-mart/README.md

 ## BUGS
 - newly added seeds not being returned in node or axios requests
 - reset-db script not working
+- STYLING: desktop navbar is rendered incorrectly & keeps breaking after appearing to be fixed

 ## TO DO